SockDrawer/SockBot/docs/Development/Providers/users.md

 All providers should offer a User object.
 A User ought to represent a single person.

-### bindUser
-The User file should export a single method, called bindUser.
-This method takes in a forum object and returns the User class, with specific references to provider functions bound to that instance of the provider.

 ### User object: Properties

 The following properties are assumed to exist, either as plain objects or via getters: